49 Different Types of Snakes in Florida

 Their bodies might be light grey, tan, yellowish-brown, orangish-red, with black patches running down their flanks or back.
 They have a very characteristic snout that resembles a spade.

-Southern hognose snakes often reach lengths of 18 to 22 inches (45 to 55 cm).
-These nonvenomous types of snakes in Florida can be found along the St. John’s River.
+Southern hognose snakes often reach 18 to 22 inches (45 to 55 cm).
+These nonvenomous snakes can be found in Florida along the St. John’s River.

 However, it is primarily found in the Panhandle region.